maanya-r77/markdown-answers/arithmetic.md

 # Java Operators

-Operators are symbols used to perform operations on variables and values.
+Operators are symbols used to perform operations on variables and values..

 ---